 Students continue to study the analysis of language and add Shakespeare’s King Lear or Othello for Paper 1.
 For Paper 2, knowledge and understanding of texts are assessed by analysis of an unseen text and a prose text such as Dickens’ Great Expectations or Hardy’s Tess of the D’Urbervilles.
 The final examinations are worth 80% of the final grade.
 Students also complete a genre investigation and related creative writing.
 This makes up the non-exam assessment (worth 20% of the final A Level mark).
 This could include an exploration of dystopias, science fiction, journalism, life writing or character amongst other things.
 Projects could include Shelley’s Frankenstein, Stoker’s Dracula, Collins’ The Woman in White, Du Maurier’s Rebecca, Huxley’s Brave New World and Atwood’s Oryx and Crake.

 This course combines well with most A Levels, particularly Modern Languages, History, Politics, Sociology, Music and Art.

-Degree level study in areas such as English, journalism, creative and media industries, public relations, museum work, civil service, law etc. Past students have gone on to study English at Oxford, Cambridge, UEA, Huddersfield and other universities offering creative writing.
+Degree level study in areas such as English, journalism, creative and media industries, public relations, museum work, civil service, law etc. Past students have gone on to study at Cambridge, London, UEA, Huddersfield and other universities offering creative writing.

 Whilst every effort has been made to ensure the accuracy of the information contained in this webpage, the content is subject to change where necessary.